bnriiitb/DRLND_Continues-Control/p2_continuous-control/Report.md

 * A key feature of the approach is its simplicity: it requires only a straightforward actor-critic architecture and learning algorithm with very few “moving parts”, making it easy to implement and scale to more difficult problems and larger networks.

-* DDPG can sometimes find policies that exceed the performance of the planner, in some cases even when learning from pixels (the planner always plans over the underlying low-dimensional state space).
+* DDPG can sometimes find policies that exceed the performance of the planner, in some cases even when learning from pixels.

 ## Implementation